Euro, pound firm after draft Brexit deal; yen strengthens

 The draft divorce deal with the European Union struck on Tuesday would allow the United Kingdom to leave the EU with a deal that avoids a chaotic “hard Brexit” departure.
 But EU chief negotiator Michel Barnier cautioned that the road to ensuring a smooth UK exit was still long and potentially difficult.

-The dollar index .DXY, a gauge of the currency’s performance against six major peers, ticked up slightly to 96.87, but remained off a 16-month high hit on Monday.
+The dollar index, a gauge of the currency’s performance against six major peers, ticked up slightly to 96.87, but remained off a 16-month high hit on Monday.

 The recent correction in the dollar index has been due to rallies in the euro and sterling, which together constitute around 70 percent of the weight in the index.